aanubhavv/next-js-tut/logs/day1.md

 Routes:-
 - To have multiple pages in the website we need routing and Next.js support file based routing.

+Nested routes:
+- routes inside routes

+Dynamic routes:
+- if we have to show data for many different users for example we can not create a new page or file directory for each users as the pages while increase as the users increase so there is a need of dynamic routing
+- we use params to perform dynamic routing: const UserDetails = async ({ params }: { params: Promise<{ id: string }>}) => {
+    const { id } = await params}

 ### Tasks performed

 - created a NextJS project
+- performed static routing
+- performed nested and dynamic routing